Determining isotopy classes of crossing arcs in alternating links: Overview

 The following is a short overview of our methods and techniques.
-In \cite{method}, an alternative way of parameterizing hyperbolic structures of links is introduced.
-In particular, it uses complex labels assigned to a link diagram that describe horoball structures in $\mathbb{H}^3$.
-We will refer to these labels as to diagram labels.
+In \cite{method, thesis}, Morwen Thistlethwaite and the author introduced an alternative way of parameterizing hyperbolic structures of links.
+It uses complex labels assigned to a link diagram that describe horoball structures in $\mathbb{H}^3$.
+We will refer to these labels as to \textit{diagram labels}.
 The triangulation is not performed, and instead the method uses isometries of preimages of polygons bounded by the regions of the link diagram.
-This results in a set of relations, to which we will refer as to hyperbolicity relations.
+This results in a set of relations, to which we will refer as to \textit{hyperbolicity relations}.

-The authors of \cite{method} start with a hyperbolic link, and then describe the relations for the diagram labels merely as a convenient method for computing the (already existent) complete hyperbolic structure of the complement.
-Here, we rather start with an arbitrary link diagram and the complex labels that satisfy the hyperbolicity relations for this diagram, and then establish the conditions on the labels that guarantee the existence of the induced complete hyperbolic structure.
+In \cite{method}, we start with a hyperbolic link, and then describe the relations for the diagram labels merely as a convenient method for computing the (already existent) complete hyperbolic structure of the complement.
+In this paper instead we start with an arbitrary link diagram and the complex labels that satisfy the hyperbolicity relations for this diagram, and then establish additional conditions on the labels that guarantee the existence of the induced complete hyperbolic structure.

 The paper is organized as follows.
-In Sections 2-3 we describe a setting in which we work, recalling the nature of the conditions that make an ideal triangulation geometric, and developing a model that would give the complete hyperbolic structure based on the diagram labels rather than a triangulation process.
-In Section 4, we lay out and explain the conditions on diagram labels sufficient for our purposes.
-In Section 5, we prove that under these conditions, the Thurston-Menasco's polyhedral decomposition is properly embedded in $H^3$.
-In Section 5, we show that, further, the decomposition yields an ideal partially flat geometric triangulation, and use this to make the conclusion about the complete hyperbolic structure of the link complement.
-Section 6 comments on crossing arcs being isotopic to simple geodesics under the conditions provided.
-It also provides examples (one of which is an infinite family of braids) demonstrating that one can check the conditions easily from a link diagram.
+In Section 2, we describe the setting, developing a model that gives the complete hyperbolic structure based on diagram labels rather than a triangulation process.
+In Section 3, we lay out and explain the conditions on diagram labels sufficient for our purposes, and prove that under these conditions, the Thurston-Menasco polyhedral decomposition, with faces triangulated, is properly embedded in $\mathbb{H}^3$.
+In Section 4, we show that, further, the decomposition yields an ideal partially flat geodesic triangulation, and use this to conclude that a link complement has a complete hyperbolic structure.
+In section 5, we prove that crossing arcs are isotopic to simple geodesics under our conditions.
+Section 6 gives examples for which this holds (including infinite families of links), demonstrating that one can check the conditions from a link diagram.
+The families of links are different from the links provided by Sakuma and Weeks in \cite{SakumaWeeks}.